IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

-**Age** is the actual age is the current date minus the installation date.
+**Age** is the actual age.
+It is the current date minus the installation date.

 **Anomaly Detection** helps identify unusual patterns in the behavior of the asset, which might indicate potential failures or pre-failure behaviors.